pmatsinopoulos/pmatsinopoulos.github.io/source/projects/villasbroker/index.markdown

     * [validator_attachment](http://rubygems.org/gems/validator_attachment).
 Used to check whether specific validators are attached to a model.
     * [cucumber](http://github.com/cucumber/cucumber/tree/master] for Acceptance Tests
 * [new relic](http://newrelic.com).
 Used for real-time process monitoring.

+## Project Data

+* About 1.5 man-months
+* About 20 models
+* About 20 tables
+* About 10 controllers
+* About X tests
+* About X lines of code